raentena/MSSQL-Linux-Container-Kubernetes/lab/mod02/lab04/lab01/README.md

 Install Kubernetes in your Linux Machines(s)

 You have 3 Machines  :
-- vm002 as master.example.local
+- master as master.example.local
-- vm003 as node1.example.local
+- node1 as node1.example.local
-- vm004 as node2.example.local
+- node2 as node2.example.local

 The lab for Kubernetes will be using 1 master with 2 worker node ( NOT for Production use )